starshinata/PS4-Keyboard-and-Mouse-Adapter/documentation/developer-notes.md

 1. Have we enabled the auto update logic in ` App.xaml.cs `

+2. Write update notes

-2. Have we updated the version number at
+3. Have we updated the version number at
    * ` AssemblyInfo.cs `
    * ` build.ps1 `

-3. if this version number unique, and not previously released?
+4. if this version number unique, and not previously released?

-4. if everything uploaded and committed to git ?
+5. if everything uploaded and committed to git ?

+6. Verify the executables and installers are digitally signed

+7. Do antivirus scans of
+ * ps4keyboardandmouse.exe
+ * setup.exe
+ * setup.msi

+8. merge to master